trunk-rs/trunk/README.md

 cargo install wasm-bindgen-cli
 ```

-In addition, we will need to install `wasm-opt` which is part of `binaryen`.
+If using wasm-opt, we will need to install `wasm-opt` which is part of `binaryen`.
 On MacOS we can install
 it with Homebrew:

 ```sh